The new majority experiences some tough 'growing' pains

 Seventeen Freshman, many from swing districts, have signed onto a letter urging Pelosi to "fix" and "end the abuse" of the motions, noting that they are used "in bad faith and with little transparency."

-Progressives, however, backed by House Speaker Nancy Pelosi, have a simpler option: stay united and vote against the GOP's attempts to expose cracks in the majority.
+Progressives, however, backed by Pelosi, have a simpler option: stay united and vote against the GOP's attempts to expose cracks in the majority.
 Republicans gloat that they never lost a Democratic motion to recommit in eight years in the majority.

-Rep. Alexandria Ocasio-Cortez, D-N.Y., a rising star on the left, has pledged to activate progressives to pressure Democrats to vote against the Republican motions, angering those who are most at risk of losing their election because they come from more moderate districts.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., a rising star on the left, has pledged to activate progressives to pressure Democrats to vote against the Republican motions, angering those who are most at risk in the next election because they come from more moderate districts.

 “I think that’s one of the biggest challenges you’re presented with when you’re talking about a big tent party and I think that’s what’s exciting about it, that we’re much more reflective of the American people as a whole,” Hill said.

-The House Democratic caucus is the most diverse ever, electing for the first time, not only one but two Muslim women, two Native Americans, more than 100 women.
-The black caucus and the Hispanic Caucus are the largest in history.
-And it won 40 seats previously held by Republicans.
+The House Democratic caucus is the most diverse ever, electing for the first time two Muslim women and two Native Americans, and more than 100 women total.
+The black caucus and the Hispanic caucus are the largest in history.
+And Democrats won 40 seats previously held by Republicans.

-Despite the divides that are being exposed, Rep. Grijalva says his party can handle it.
+Despite the divides that are being exposed, Grijalva says his party can handle it.

 “I think you try to be accommodating and understanding," he said.
 "When you can’t be accommodating there’s always understanding.”